2022 Chevrolet TrailBlazer (Chevy) Review, Ratings, Specs, Prices, and Photos

 The 2022 Chevy Trailblazer comes equipped with good features in most variants, though there are some quirks to its lineup.
 We rate it at 6 out of 10 on account of its good infotainment system.

-Skip the base Trailblazer L at about $20,000, which basically exists for dealers to advertise an ultra-low price.
-Instead, the $23,000 is really the gateway to the lineup.
+Skip the base Trailblazer L and head directly to the $22,995 LS.
 It’s not lavish, but it does include active safety features, an 7.0-inch touchscreen with Apple CarPlay and Android Auto compatibility, and alloy wheels.

 Which Chevrolet Trailblazer should I buy?